jkomoros/boardgame/TUTORIAL.md

 The sanitization configuration is a constant and may never change.
 Policies apply at the granularity of a property, which means that all components in a given stack will have the same policy applied.

-This immutability of the policy explains why memory's GameState has two stacks: HiddenCards and RevealedCards.
+This immutability of the policy explains why memory's GameState has two stacks: HiddenCards and VisibleCards.
 HiddenCards has a policy to never show the value of the cards in that stack (only the presence or abscence of a card in each slot), whereas RevealCard always shows the values of the cards in it.
-To "flip" a card from hidden to visible, the `RevealCard` move moves the given card from the HiddenCards stack to the same slot in the RevealedCards stack.
+To "flip" a card from hidden to visible, the `RevealCard` move moves the given card from the HiddenCards stack to the same slot in the VisibleCards stack.
 On the client the two stacks are merged into one logical stack and rendered appropriately (we'll dig into client rendering, and this particular pattern, more later in the tutorial).

 Policies are immutable, but different players might see different things for the same property.
 For example, in a game of poker no player (except an Admin) should ever be able to see the values (or order) of cards in the DrawStack.
 Similiarly, the only person who should be able to see the values of the cards in a player's poker hand is that particular player (or the admin).